Premiership of Tony Blair: Resignation as Labour Party leader and Prime Minister

-"Presidential" Premiership
+Reception

 Presidential style

-Blair's style of leadership was seen as ‘presidential’ by various political commentators and authors.
-In 1997, Dan Balz of Washington Post examined Blair's leadership style:Tony Blair has adopted many personas as Britain’s leader: political reformer, griever in chief, general host of Friday night town meetings, relentless enforcer of a disciplined message.
+Blair's style of leadership was seen as 'presidential' by various political commentators and authors.
+In 1997, Dan Balz of Washington Post examined Blair's leadership style:Tony Blair has adopted many personas as Britain's leader: political reformer, griever in chief, general host of Friday night town meetings, relentless enforcer of a disciplined message.
 Both as a candidate and as Prime Minister, Blair has embraced a presidential style of leadership geared for the age of television and the era of declining faith of political parties.

 Tony Blair's presidential style of leadership was the subject of study of Michael Foley's book The British Presidency: Tony Blair and the Politics of Public Leadership.
-Foley uses Blair's premiership as a case study to further the ‘presidentialisation thesis’, which is a model used to study the growing power of the British Prime Minister at the behest of the Cabinet, and the Parliament.
+Foley uses Blair's premiership as a case study to further the 'presidentialisation thesis', which is a model used to study the growing power of the British Prime Minister at the behest of the Cabinet, and the Parliament.
 According to Foley, centralisation of power under Blair, and his broader conduct in office points to the cementing of presidential tendencies in British politics.
-He writes:The British Prime Minister has evolved, and is evolving away from what a Prime Minister used to do and used to be....Blair’s premiership represents another part of the clinching proof that British politics has accommodated and adjusted to a distinctive presidential dimension.
+He writes:The British Prime Minister has evolved, and is evolving away from what a Prime Minister used to do and used to be....Blair's premiership represents another part of the clinching proof that British politics has accommodated and adjusted to a distinctive presidential dimension.

 Thomas Poguntke and Paul Webb also studied the presidentialisation of the British government, and have mentioned the various aspects of Blair's premiership, that as whole, point to his presidential nature.
 These included: